pfeiferd/genestrip/README.md

 For this purpose, the maven command `mvn -P gentestdata install` ultimately generates sample output data via KrakenUniq.
 Later on (i.e. under the Maven profile `preinstall`), this data is compared against Genestrip's corresponding output.
-Among other things, the Maven profile `gentestdata` runs a shell script to install KrakenUniq from its sources and also executes KrakeUniq but **this only works on Linux and macOS**.
+Among other things, the Maven profile `gentestdata` runs a shell script to install KrakenUniq from its sources and also executes KrakenUniq but **this only works on Linux and macOS**.

 Afterwards, the Maven command `mvn -P prerelease install` runs all the JUnit tests for Genestrip and more.
 It will take time...